 [Various gut-brain] interactions seem to influence the pathogenesis of a number of disorders in which inflammation is implicated, such as mood disorder, autism-spectrum disorders, attention-deficit hypersensitivity disorder, multiple sclerosis, and obesity.

-The authors discuss the need for “pscyhobiotics” (probiotics that impact brain function) in handling the development of these conditions.
+The authors discuss the need for “psychobiotics” (probiotics that impact brain function) in handling the development of these conditions.
 This anti-inflammatory quality is what seems to interest researchers most.

-While no studies have been conducted in humans, early research suggests that, in animals, probiotic supplements may help alleviate symptoms of anxiety by reducing inflammation along this gut-brain connection.
+While limited clinical trials focusing on this topic have been conducted in humans, early research suggests that, in animals, supplementing with probiotics may help alleviate symptoms of anxiety by reducing inflammation along this gut-brain connection.